epfl-ada/ada-2020-project-milestone-p3-p3_binging_with_babbage/README.md

 Rejected Working Titles:

-Between Grease and flat-nose Geezer: A look at the effect of socie-economic realities on nutrion in Greater London Luv ma Pub, Luv ma Pie, Luv ma Tesco: Nutrion and cultural realities in Greater London The Pots of London: A in-depth look beyond Cumberland Sausage and Tikka Marsalla TEXIT NOW: Why are their no Tescos in Southern London?
+- Between Grease and flat-nose Geezer: A look at the effect of socie-economic realities on nutrion in Greater London
+- Luv ma Pub, Luv ma Pie, Luv ma Tesco: Nutrion and cultural realities in Greater London
+- The Pots of London: A in-depth look beyond Cumberland Sausage and Tikka Marsalla
+- TEXIT NOW: Why are there no Tescos in Southern London?
-Jazzing it up in London with Prof. Bob
+- Jazzing it up in London with Prof. Bob